PatriciaKomstadius/student-management-system/README.md

 ##CREATE
-- **CREATE a new teacher.
-Post body in JSON.** firstName, lastName och email are mandatory.
+- **CREATE a new teacher:**

+Post body in JSON. firstName, lastName och email are mandatory.

 Example:
 ```